olliw42/fastmavlink/README.md

 #include "path_to_code_generator_output/dialect/dialect.h"
 ```

 into your project.
 Note that it is not `".../dialect/mavlink.h"` as it would be for pymavlink-mavgen.
-If you do so with fastMAvlink, it would enable the [pymavlink-mavgen mimicry](#pymavlink-mavgen-mimicry).
+If you do so with fastMavlink, it would enable the [pymavlink-mavgen mimicry](#pymavlink-mavgen-mimicry).

 ## C Code Architecture ##